AdaCore/training_material/courses/rust_essentials/090_methods_and_traits/05-advanced_trait_topics.rst

 Associated Types
 ------------------

-* What is an :dfn:`associated type`?

-  * Type placeholder defined inside a trait
+* An :dfn:`associated type` is a type placeholder defined inside a trait

   * Chosen by the implementing type

 .. code:: rust